Rethinking Laboratory Sustainability: The Better Way to Build Green

 Make Safety and Sustainability Allies

 The best sustainability strategies strengthen safety rather than compromise it.
 "Many times, all it takes is asking EHS if a change in how PPE or waste is handled still meets safety requirements.
-EHS guidance can be more specific and therefore can loosen requirements when specific cases are addressed."
+EHS guidance can be more specific and therefore can loosen requirements or make more sustainable choices when specific cases are addressed."

 Learn from the Leaders